Raj-Dave-1/membly-backend/how-i-created-this.md

 3. set up initial boiler plate code with sitaram commit
 4. create interfaces & models using that interface
 5. create is-auth middlewares
-   []6. craete sign up and login for all roles and make sure if user is blocked then it must not allowed to login. add token entry to redis if everything is fine.
+   []6. create sign up and login for all roles and make sure if user is blocked then it must not allowed to login. add token entry to redis if everything is fine.
    -- 6.1 added redis module and container in docker -- 6.2 setup redis client
+   -- [] 6.3 added auth / password for redis